 22. Practicing the Truth Is the Key to Harmonious Coordination

 On the third morning, a brother asked me to reinforce the tent a bit.
 I thought, “It’s going to be taken down after filming this afternoon.
 Is that necessary?”
 But then I thought of this in God’s words: “None should be arrogant and none should wish to act unilaterally; one must swallow one’s pride, let go of one’s own thoughts and views, and work in harmony with the assembly.
-These are the people who practice the truth” (“The Proper Fulfillment of Duty Requires Harmonious Cooperation” in Records of Christ’s Talks).
+These are the people who practice the truth.”
 God’s words gave me a path of practice.
 I had to let go of my own views to cooperate with Brother Li, and whether he was right or not, I had to submit and seek first.
 Then I realized there were still five or six hours of filming left and there was no telling how the weather might change.
 Reinforcing it would be safer.
 So a brother and I reinforced the tent.
 Then around 2 or 3 that afternoon, it suddenly got really windy and rainy and the storm lasted about 40 minutes.
 We safely waited out the storm inside the tent.
 This moved me in a way I can’t express.
 I saw how almighty and wise God is.
 Not only had others’ suggestions helped me recognize my own corrupt disposition, but God had reminded me in this wondrous way and protected us through the storm.
 I thank God from the bottom of my heart!

 These experiences gave me an understanding of my arrogant satanic nature and some entry into harmonious cooperation.
 I saw that practicing the truth and not being stubborn in my duty was really important for working well with others.
-What I’ve understood and gained has been entirely because of God’s judgment, revelation, and discipline through His words.
+What I’ve understood and gained has been entirely because of the judgment and revelation of God’s words, as well as His chastening and discipline.
 Thanks be to Almighty God!